-Despite adults' best efforts to shield young children from this reality, they may have been exposed to this war anyway, whether through the media, siblings, friends, or overhearing adults' conversations.
-This can undermine children's sense of safety as well as their social and emotional well-being.
-While young children are not able to comprehend complicated concepts like Russia's unprovoked attack on Ukraine or the threats to democracy, they will undoubtedly be frightened and confused by the violent images of bombed buildings, tanks or other weapons of war, and of fleeing or injured children, as well as the deep and obvious concerns of the adults around them.
+Watching this unfold was shocking to many adults and, despite their best efforts to shield young children from this reality, they may have been exposed to this despicable event anyway, whether through the media, siblings, friends, or overhearing adults' conversations.
+This can undermine their sense of safety as well as their social and emotional well-being.
+While young children are not be able to comprehend complicated concepts like an attack on our democracy or the meaning of an attempted coup, they will undoubtedly be frightened and confused by the violent images of the mob as well as the deep and obvious concerns of the adults around them.